aursu/puppet-gitlabinstall/README.md

 ## Description

-This module main goal is to install GitLab and provide ability to intagrate it with externally managed Nginx, Postgres and Docker Registry.
+The primary goal of this module is to install GitLab and enable its integration with externally managed Nginx, PostgreSQL, and Docker Registry.

 ## Setup

-### What gitlabinstall affects **OPTIONAL**
+### What gitlabinstall affects

-gitlabinstall installs gitlab-ce Omnibus package from https://packages.gitlab.com/gitlab/gitlab-ce.
-Exact package version should be provided
+The `gitlabinstall` Puppet module installs the gitlab-ce Omnibus package from [packages.gitlab.com/gitlab/gitlab-ce](https://packages.gitlab.com/gitlab/gitlab-ce).
+The exact package version should be specified.

-Also it could manage Nginx setup (non-bundled) and Postgres setup (also non-bundled)
+Additionally, it can manage the setup of Nginx (non-bundled) and PostgreSQL (also non-bundled).

-SSL certificates management is also included
+SSL certificates management is also included.

 ### Setup Requirements